 The transfer package contains three objects that DCM reads and writes as binary: the information file, the preview file, and the contents file or directory.
-DCM creates these objects in the source database's generate directory when the source database generates a transfer package.
-The files remain in the generate_directory until the source database receives confirmation that DCM has successfully transferred the files to the destination directory.
-When the transfer is finished, the transfer files reside in the destination database's receive_directory - An exception to this is when the Direct transfer mode is used (that is, the source database generates the objects directly in the destination database's receive_directory directory until DCM successfully loads them into the destination database.
+DCM creates these objects in the source database generate directory when the source database generates a transfer package.
+The files remain in the generate directory until the source database receives confirmation that DCM has successfully transferred the files to the destination directory.
+When the transfer is finished, the transfer files reside in the receive directory of the destination database- An exception to this is when the Direct mode transfer mode is used (that is, the source database generates the objects directly in the receive directory of the destination database).
+The files remain in the receive directory directory until DCM successfully loads them into the destination database.